Chapter 2: The Middle and the Mess#

 # if both groups average above 230 mg/dL, the difference matters less

-# (c) We can note an association from descriptives, but we cannot yet
+# (c) We can note a visible association from these descriptive statistics,

 Key Terms#